Skip to content

 Select Create App.

-The Atlas app’s Environment Details page appears upon completion of the app create steps.
-When Atlas completes building your headless app’s default enviroment, a checkmark & status message of success appears in the Last deployment card.
+The app’s Environment Details page appears upon completion of the app create steps.
+When the Headless Platform completes the build step of your headless app’s default environment, a checkmark & status message of success appears in the Last deployment card.

 Headless App Building